philpagel/ET44.py/README.md

 Python class for remote controlling EastTester ET44 and ET45 series lcr meters:
 ET4401, ET4402, ET4410, ET4501, ET4502, ET4510.

+Should also work with RuoShui 4090A, 4090B, 4090C, 4091A, 4091B and 4091C branded
+devices.

 <img src="img/front-panel.png" width=333) />

 Sending raw SCPI commands to a device is cumbersome, so this class wraps all that into a more approachable interface.

 # Status